 Information on capsize dangers and the availability and necessity of capsize drills is available here.

 Before boating for each outing, crews should undertake a risk assessment of the conditions.
-Crews should consult Row Safe 1.2 for a full explanation.
-However, these documents should be familiar to anyone in charge of an outing.
+Crews should consult Row Safe 3.1. & 9.1-8. for further information, however these documents should be familiar to anyone in charge of an outing.

-For information on dealing with immersion, please refer to RowSafe.
+For information on dealing with cold water immersion and hypothermia, please refer to RowSafe 8.1.

 In the case of an incident – which includes a near-collision – on the Isis, a Water Safety Incident Report form should be prepared at the earliest possible opportunity.
 Mobile phone numbers (or email addresses) of witnesses should be taken at the scene, and weather conditions noted.
 The form will also prompt you for actions to take to reduce the likelihood of such an event occurring again.